Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2A/notes.md

 id: ‘Alxndr’: no such user
 ```

-This confirmed that the account was deleted successfully.
+This confirmed that the user account was deleted successfully.

 ### Screenshot